Rowena-h/Rowena-h.github.io/_posts/2025-11-07-gene-gainloss-on-tree.md

 losses for the same node.

-I also find it very satisfying that alignment of the two semicircles is intrinsically handled thanks to how the unicode characters are centered.
+I also find it very satisfying that alignment of the two semicircles is intrinsically handled thanks to how the unicode characters are centred.

 ### Addendum